KATE's YARN STORE MAP

 NEW YORK CITY

-Argyle (Brooklyn): It's a bit of a trek, but worth it.
+Argyle (Brooklyn): It's a bit of a trek coming from Astoria, but worth it.
 I didn't take advantage of this shop when I lived in the neighborhood, but luckily I still have friends who live there, so it's a good excuse to visit.
 A wonderful shop - well-organized, good selection, friendly folks.
 Good notions and buttons.

 Downtown Yarns (East Village): Super small, with high shelves so I don't feel like I can really browse to my heart's content.
 No AC, so I would go when it's cool.
 They do have some lovely yarns, and prices seem good.
 Still has that real East Village vibe, so it's worth a visit.